arvigeus/AZ-204/Topics/App Configuration.md

 # [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/)

 Azure App Configuration, complementing Azure Key Vault's application secrets storage, provides a centralized service for managing application settings and feature flags.
-It simplifies the implementation of hierarchical configuration data management and distribution across various environments and geographies, enables dynamic application settings adjustments without redeployment or restart, and allows real-time control of feature availability.
-All data is encrypted at rest and in transit.
+It simplifies the implementation of hierarchical configuration data management and distribution across various environments and geographies, enables dynamic application settings adjustments without redeployment or restart, and allows real-time control of feature availability. _All data is encrypted_ at rest and in transit.
+Unlike KeyVault, it does not offer hardware level encryption (available in Premium tier), granular access policies, and management environments.

+You can both import and export configuration information between Azure App Configuration and separate files.
+Additionally, you can set up different configuration stores for various environments like development, test, and production, allowing you to manage applications throughout their lifecycle.

 ## Azure App Configuration: Key-Value Pairs